Title: Along for the Ride

 I had these experiences, these tales, more of this life.
 So maybe it wasn't the fairy tale.
 But those stories weren't real anyway.
 Mine were.

-"So you don't want me to take you,
+"So you don't want me to take you," he said.

 "No," I replied.
 "But I'll meet you there."